RBG'S ENVIRONMENTAL RESPONSIBILITIES

 a combination of actions, including a shift away from car travel to walking, cycling and public transport.

-The West Greenwich LTN has promoted active travel and reduced air pollution in the area.
-Its quieter streets have made journeys to its schools, shops, the park and museums much safer.
-This LTN is a building block towards RBG's quest for a carbon neutral way of life.
+The West Greenwich LTN promoted active travel and reduced air pollution in the area.
+We experienced quieter streets, school children moving around the area safely or for the first time in decades, cycling to schools in groups.
+Many elderly residents said they felt safer.
+This LTN was a building block towards RBG's quest for a carbon neutral way of life.

-We also call for LTNs to be rolled out to other residential areas suffering from excessive, dangerous traffic.
+We also call for more robust traffic reduction schemes to be rolled out to other residential areas suffering from excessive, dangerous traffic.
+RBG has already implemented multiple 'LTNs' ( in all but name!)
 See New LTNs page.

 Turn Off the Engine